How to create digital walking maps

 - Help meet Victorian public health and wellbeing plan objectives

-- Digital walk maps are free abnd easy to create
+- Digital walk maps are free and easy to create

 DIY: How to create digital maps

 Follow the steps below.
-Organisations such as councils should request our more detailed instruction manual.
+Organisations such as councils can request more detailed instructions if required.

 - Using a PC (not a mobile device) register an account at the walkingmaps.com.au homepage.

 Note: username displays on maps so you may wish to use the name of your organisation or group